The 7 Best Ways to Track Employee Training Progress and Results

 Prove training effectiveness

 Training initiatives require investment.
 To secure funding, you need to demonstrate tangible training results to decision-makers.
-By tracking employee development programs, you’ll be able to get concrete metrics, such as improved productivity rates, reduced errors, or increased sales figures, which will allow you to justify future training initiatives.
+By tracking employee development programs, you’ll be able to get concrete metrics, such as improved productivity rates, reduced errors, or increased sales figures, which will allow you to justify future training initiatives and support a culture of continuous learning.

 For example, you could showcase how a customer service training program led to a 15% increase in customer satisfaction scores.